-Information about the grievance procedures and a copy of the regulation are available to grievant(s) and/or respondent(s) upon request from the Ombudsperson room 208C of the Caesar Chavez Administration Building.
+Information about the grievance procedures and a copy of the regulation are available to grievant(s) and/or respondent(s) upon request from the Ombudsperson in the Office of Student Life & Leadership Development, located in the Student Union.
+The ombudsperson can be reach at ombudsperson@lacity_college.edu.
 The purpose of this regulation is to provide a prompt and equitable means for resolving student(s) grievances.
 In the pursuit of academic goals, the student should be free of unfair or improper action by any member of the academic community.